Shaaali/identity-apps/docs/guides/applications/oidc/introspect-tokens.md

 ```

 This introspection request has some parameters.
-See [OAuth2.0 introspection request](https://datatracker.ietf.org/doc/html/rfc7662#section-2.1).
+See the [OAuth2.0 introspection request](https://datatracker.ietf.org/doc/html/rfc7662#section-2.1) for details..
 <table>
   <tr>
     <th>Request Parameter</th>